DiaPharma Technoclone Technozym ADAMT513 Activity Kit on a gray surface

 Background

-ADAMTS-13 (a disintegrin-like and metalloproteinase with thrombospondin type 1 motif 13) is an enzyme (vWF-cleaving protease or vWF-CP) that specifically cleaves von Willebrand Factor (vWF) multimers.
+ADAMTS13 (a disintegrin-like and metalloproteinase with thrombospondin type 1 motif 13) is an enzyme (vWF-cleaving protease or vWF-CP) that specifically cleaves von Willebrand Factor (vWF) multimers.
+It is important for preventing the accumulation of ultra-large vWF multimers, the persistence of which can lead to mircothrombi in the vasculature.

-Fluorescent assays also have numerous limitations, such as interferences from plasma proteins such as hemoglobin and bilirubin.
-For example, bilirubin absorbs light at the same wavelengths as the chromophores in FRETS-vWF73, and hemoglobin absorbs at 550 nm and also directly inhibits ADAMTS-13 regardless of the assay method.
-There is some recent evidence that unconjugated bilirubin can directly inhibit ADAMTS-13 as well.
-It’s possible to lessen these issues by dilution, but this may result in limiting assay sensitivity, which is critical for ADAMTS-13 assays.
+One popular assay method, fluorescent resonance energy transfer (FRET), was found to have limitations resulting from interferences of plasma proteins like hemoglobin and bilirubin.
+Bilirubin absorbs light at the same wavelengths as the chromophores in FRETS-vWF73; hemoglobin absorbs at a close wavelength of 550 nm and also directly inhibits ADAMTS13, regardless of the assay method.
+It’s possible to lessen these issues by dilution, but this can result in limiting assay sensitivity, which is crucial for measuring ADAMTS13 activity.
+Liquid-phase FRET assays were developed but these were found to be subject to discrepancies due to of cleavage of the ADAMTS13 substrate by other proteases, such as elastase.

-An additional alternative is to avoid fluorescent assays using a standard chromogenic ELISA method (HRP/TMB reagents) that requires standard ELISA equipment rather than a fluorescent reader.
-Peptide vWF substrates are still used but a unique method that captures the substrate on the plate and, with ADAMTS-13 from the sample, cleaves the peptide to expose a neo-epitope.
-This new epitope can be recognized by a specific antibody allowing ADAMTS-13 activity to be determined by ELISA.
-A high sample dilution can avoid bilirubin and hemoglobin interference.
-In addition, protease interference is minimized using an antibody very specific to the ADAMTS-13 cleavage site (Tyr1605-Met1606), and most proteases (ie, elastase) cleave a different site (ie, M1606-V1607 or V1607-T1608).
-Only cathepsin G may have the same cleavage site.
-Using this type of assay, sensitivity down to 0.5% ADAMTS-13 activity can be reached.
+An additional advancement in assay methodology came about which made use of standard chromogenic ELISA (HRP/TMB) reagents thus avoiding the need for a fluorescent reader.
+In this approach, a peptide vWF substrate is still used but in a modified-ELISA approach that first captures the substrate onto the plate.
+Then, with addition of ADAMTS13 from the sample, it cleaves the peptide to expose a neo-epitope.
+This new epitope is recognized by a specific antibody allowing ADAMTS13 activity to be determined by ELISA.
+A high sample dilution (1:31) avoids bilirubin and hemoglobin interference.
+In addition, protease interference is minimized when using a capture antibody very specific to the ADAMTS13 cleavage site (Tyr1605-Met1606).